bod777/plant_tracker/README.md

 4. **Use the App**
    - Frontend runs at http://localhost:8080 (or the URL specified in `FRONTEND_URL`)
+   - You can capture or upload up to **five** photos for a single identification request.
    - Backend runs at http://localhost:8000
    - Backend CORS allows requests from the origins defined in `ALLOWED_ORIGINS`
    - Upload plant images, identify, and save to MongoDB.